Morvin-Ian/time-space-complexity/README.md

 factorially with the size of the input n.
 This means that the number of operations or computations increases very rapidly as n increases, making n! (n factorial) a very large number.

+### Linearithmic algorithms O(n log n)
+- Linearithmic time complexity it’s slightly slower than a linear algorithm.
+However, it’s still much better than a quadratic algorithm
+- The logarithmic (log⁡nlogn) term grows much slower than linear (n) or quadratic (n^2) terms.
+This logarithmic growth is crucial in maintaining efficient performance for large n values.
+  - (MergeSort)[./linearithmic]
+  - QuickSort
+  - HeapSort

+## Space Complexity
+- Arrays and Linked Lists: Utilize O(n) space complexity for storing n elements, with linked lists offering dynamic memory allocation benefits.

+- Hash Tables: Space complexity varies depending on load factor and collision resolution, typically O(n) in worst-case scenarios.

+- Trees and Graphs: Space complexity depends on the structure and number of nodes, ranging from O(n) for unbalanced trees to O(log⁡n) for balanced binary search trees.

-##### In terms of consideration, time is always a priority since one can purchase more memory but not time.
+##### In terms of consideration, time is always a priority since one can purchase more memory not time.